ChaithanyaNadithoka/EdgeVisionApp/README.md

 ## 🎯 Project Overview

-EdgeVisionApp is an R&D Android application that captures live video using Camera2 API, processes each frame using C++ (OpenCV via JNI), and renders the output in real-time using OpenGL via GLSurfaceView.
+EdgeVisionApp is an Android application that captures live video using Camera2 API, processes each frame using C++ (OpenCV via JNI), and renders the output in real-time using OpenGL via GLSurfaceView.

 ✨ Features: